 All dogs are smart, in their own unique way.
 One dog may fly through an agility course after a single run through, another may plod their way around, sniffing flowers along the way.
 Is there a way to accurately determine a dog’s mental aptitude?
-Here are some fun games to determine whether a dog is a brainiac or simply lovable.
+Here are some fun games to determine whether your dog is a brainiac or simply lovable.
 Remember – these are just for fun!
 All dogs are winners, of course, because they’re dogs!

 The problem?
 A treat is hidden.
 The dog watches as a treat is placed under a cup.
 Ideally the solution is for the dog to tip the cup over and get the treat.
 If a dog accomplishes this in under five seconds, she scores high, if she takes up to ten seconds to figure it out, then she’s average.
 Basically the longer she takes the lower the score.
 Some dogs aren’t interested in treats.
 This is when a person should use a favorite toy or ball and hide it under a towel.